Tuesday, March 20, 2018

 Who holds the rights on the Diceless RPG is just as complicated.
 The late Eric Wujck started his own company, Phage Press, just for publishing the Amber DRPG.
 One expansion Shadow Knight was published.
 The second expansion Rebma might actually have been ready to print but was never released.
 Then Guardians of Order bought the rights of the DRPG, and they sold it to Diceless by Design.

-You can still by the DRPG online, so apparently the rights on the one incarnation of the Amber DRPG still allows them to sell it as is, but it seems does not allow them to sell any future expansions.
+You can still buy the DRPG online, so apparently, the rights on the one incarnation of the Amber DRPG still allows them to sell it as is, but it seems does not allow them to sell any future expansions.

 During his life Wujck released a few 'magazines' (fanbooks?) called Amberzine but he was limited to 1000 copies each.
 (Again, rights…)

 Of course I have been unable to obtain any through formal channels (prices have gone through the roof) but I found a few copies online, though not all of them.

 So, now there are rumors of a TV show based upon the Amber chronicles.
 This could be pretty good or horribly bad,

 Skybound Entertainment, the company behind The Walking Dead, announced that they are working on an adaptation for television.
 It could be successful.
 Once Game of Thrones is done perhaps there is just room for another brother / sister / family infighting drama in a mythical setting.
 It could be great.

 So, besides watching Game of Thrones (which I still have not done) I have another new year resolution: I am going to play Amber again.
 Even if I would have to sell my soul, go abroad, have sex with a demon, and visit an AmberCon to do so.
 Not necessarily in that order.